bcgov/nr-frontend-starting-app/CONTRIBUTING.md

 # Contributing guide

 Thanks for taking a moment and reading this guide.
-Is very important to have everyone on the same page.
+It's very important to have everyone on the same page.
 This guide describes how to:
 - Set up your environment
 - Run this application